KPAP advocates for the following porter treatment standards:

 Tipping Procedures

 Climbing companies should share tipping guidelines and a transparent distribution procedure before you begin your climb.
 You should also be informed of the number of crew that will be assisting you during your climb at your Climber Briefing.
 If your company does not provide this information, please ask them.
 This information will help you know the amount of tip before the climb.
+And the amount of cash you have to bring on the mountain.

 The practice of kirunje can exist on Kilimanjaro.
 This occurs when extra porters are present at the tipping ceremony who did not actually work on your climb.
 The aim is to obtain extra tip money from the clients.
 We encourage you to know the exact number of guide/s, cook/s and porters supporting your climb.